pouliens/louie-the-cat/src/content/about/index.md

 ---

-I have 8 weeks of experience of being a cat.
+I have 8 weeks of experience catting.
 I noticed that most of the cats now have TikTok or Instagram accounts, but I'm an old fashioned cat and prefer the blog format.